Allstate vs. Progressive: Which Company Is Best for You?

 Let’s look at how Allstate and Progressive stack up on popular customer review sites.

-Customer Review Site Allstate Progressive
+Customer Review Site

-Better Business Bureau 1.18/5 1.06/5
+Better Business Bureau1.18/51.06/5

 Progressive and Allstate score almost identically on sites like the Better Business Bureau (BBB), the National Association of Insurance Commissioners (NAIC), and Trustpilot.
 It’s important to read reviews thoroughly to understand which categories an insurer may perform poorly in.